noureldien/SceneRecognition/README.md

+# Scene Recognition

+• Scene recognition using multiple feature extractors (tiny-images, D-SIFT, BOW) and different classifiers (KNN, SVM).

-Coursework for Computer Vision subject, 1st semester, MSc Artificial Intelligence, University of Southampton.
+• This project is a part of coursework for 'Computer Vision' subject, 1st semester, MSc Artificial Intelligence, University of Southampton.